Tintern Abbey: Church

 The west front of the church, with its seven-light decorated window, was completed around 1300.
+The reconstruction of the church began in 1269 and was mostly completed by 1301.

 Nave

 The nave is of six bays, and originally had arcades to both the northern and southern sides.

 Monks' choir and presbytery

 The presbytery is of four bays, with a great east window, originally of eight lights.
 Almost all of the tracery is gone, with the exception of the central column and the mullion above.

 Cloister

 The cloister retains its original width, but its length was extended in the 13th century rebuilding, creating a near square.

 Book room and sacristy

 The book room parallels the sacristy and both were created at the very end of the construction period of the second abbey, around 1300.

 Chapter house

 The chapter house was the place for daily gatherings of the monks, to discuss non-religious abbey business, make confession and listen to a reading from the Book of Rules.